Distribution Module¶

 ¶

-Convert weights or counts to a probability distribution that sums to 1.
+Convert weights or counts to a probability distribution.

 Source code in amads/core/distribution.py